islandora-interest-groups/Islandora-Preservation-Interest-Group/background_services_discussion_paper/README.md

 The generic framework module, called [Islandora Background Process](https://github.com/mjordan/islandora_background_process), implements the following standard Islanodra hooks:

-* hook_islandora_object_ingested
+* `hook_islandora_object_ingested`
-* hook_islandora_object_modified
+* `hook_islandora_object_modified`
-* hook_islandora_object_alter
+* `hook_islandora_object_alter`
-* hook_islandora_datastream_ingested
+* `hook_islandora_datastream_ingested`
-* hook_islandora_datastream_modified, and
+* `hook_islandora_datastream_modified`, and
-* hook_islandora_datastream_alter
+* `hook_islandora_datastream_alter`

 Code within the module’s hook functions inspects all of the objects that extend an abstract IslandoraBackgroundProcess class (provided by the Islandora Background Process module) and detects which objects are to be passed off to the Background Process module within each hook for creation of a new process.
-The hook then invokes the extending object’s work() method, passing in either an Islandora $object or an Islandora $object and $datastream as parameters, depending on the hook it is invoked from.
+The hook then invokes the extending object’s work() method, passing in either an Islandora `$object` or an Islandora `$object` and `$datastream` as parameters, depending on the hook it is invoked from.
 The purpose of the abstract IslandoraBackgroundProcess class is to define predictable properties and a method that all child objects implement, and also to provide a mechanism for efficient object introspection within the Islandora hooks listed above.

 The third component (the [“Islandora Background Process OCR Service” module](https://github.com/mjordan/islandora_bprocess_ocr)), is the Islandora module that enables local site adminstrators to configure Islandora’s interaction with the remote REST service and that also integrates the REST OCR service into the generic Islandora Background Process framework by instantiating an object that extends IslandoraBackgroundProcess.
 The work() method within this object contains the code that calls the REST service and then, after the OCR transcripts have been generated, adds the transcripts to the appropriate Islandora object.
 Below is a diagram illustrating how the components work together: